 In 2:4-15, Yahweh announces his judgment on the nations that surround Judah.

 the exultant city

 "the city that is proud of itself."
 This refers to the city of Nineveh, about whom Yahweh began to speak in Zephaniah 2:13.

-ULT

-15 This is the exultant city that lived securely, that said in her heart, "I am, and nothing is my equal."
-How she has become a horror, a place for beasts to lie down in.
-Everyone that passes by her will hiss and shake his fist at her.

 said in her heart

 This idiom means "said to herself" or "she thought."
 The city is spoken of as if it were a person that could speak.
 It represents the people who live in that city.
-(See: Idiom and Personification and Metonymy)
+(See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-personification]] and Metonymy (p.101)) (See: Idiom (p.89))

 I am, and nothing is my equal

 It may be necessary to supply an object for "I am."
-Alternate translation: "I am the greatest city, and no other city is equal to me" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "I am the greatest city, and no other city is equal to me" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70))

 a horror

-"a horrible place to see"
+Alternate translation: "a horrible place to see"

 hiss and shake his fist

 A hiss is an angry sound.
 This phrase indicates extreme anger of the people toward Nineveh.

 Zephaniah 3

 Zephaniah 3 General Notes

 Structure and formatting

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
 The ULT does this with the poetic song in 3:1-20.

 Special concepts in this chapter

 Prophecy

 In this chapter, because the prophesied destruction is so complete, it is unclear whether these prophecies concern the time near the fall of Jerusalem or the day of the Lord.
 It is possible that the prophecies reference more than one period of time.
-(See: prophet, prophecy, prophesy, seer, prophetess and day of the Lord, day of Yahweh)
+(See: [[rc://tw/dict/bible/kt/prophet]] and [[rc://tw/dict/bible/kt/dayofthelord]])

 General Information:

 In verses 3:1-5, Zephaniah speaks Yahweh's message of judgment to the sinful people of Jerusalem.
 The city represents the people who live within it.
 To make this clear, it may be helpful to replace the singular "she" and "her" with the plural "they" and "their."
-(See: Metonymy) ULT 1 Woe to her who is rebellious and defiled, the oppressing city. the rebellious city The nature of their rebellion can be stated.
-Alternate translation: "the people of the city who have rebelled against God" (See: Assumed Knowledge and Implicit Information) The violent city is defiled "The people of the city have committed violence and so I consider them unclean" She has not listened to the voice of God The voice is a metonym for what the speaker says with the voice, and listening is a metonym for obeying.
-Alternate translation: "She has not obeyed what God has said to her" (See: Metonymy) ULT 2 She listens to no voice, she does not accept correction.
-She does not trust in Yahweh and will not draw near to her God.
-General Information:
+(See: Metonymy (p.101)) (See: Metonymy (p.101)) the rebellious city The nature of their rebellion can be stated.
+Alternate translation: "the people of the city who have rebelled against God" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) The violent city is defiled Alternate translation: "The people of the city have committed violence and so I consider them unclean" She has not listened to the voice of God The voice is a metonym for what the speaker says with the voice, and listening is a metonym for obeying.
+Alternate translation: "She has not obeyed what God has said to her" (See: Metonymy (p.101)) (See: Metonymy (p.101)) General Information: